Skip to Content

 However, nothing about human horseracing is natural.
 And that is why the winning part could be complex for a horse to understand.
 A horse definitely understands how its jockey/handler will behave with it after the race is over.

 It will also understand the appreciation of people it receives upon winning.
-Experts have even documented changes in hormone levels of a winning horse which might indicate that it understands ‘winning’ to some extent.
+Experts have even documented changes in the hormone levels of a winning horse, which might indicate that it understands ‘winning’ to some extent.

-Based on these aspects– perhaps a horse might want to win.
+Based on these aspects, perhaps a horse wants to win.
 That is also why some horses continue running even if their jockey has fallen off.
-We will never really know what goes on in a horse’s mind?
+We will never really know what goes on in a horse’s mind.